 Training sessions and activities are designed to enhance team performance, boost knowledge in sustainability practices, address new issues and challenges, and foster camaraderie.
-A number of internal and external learning events contributed to an average of 22.2 training hours per employee in 2013.
+A total of 33,860 training hours for 29 learning events, or an average of 24.2 hours per employee, were recorded in 2012.